vuejs/rfcs/active-rfcs/0021-router-link-scoped-slot.md

   The adoption strategy in this case would be similar but the warning would tell the user to use a different slot instead of a prop named `custom`

+- Create a new component like `router-link-custom` to differentiate the behavior.
+This solution is however heavier (in terms of size) than a prop or a different named slot.

 # Adoption strategy

 - Document new slot behaviour based on examples